IvanKostruba/catbus/README.md

 This is a header-only library, it resides fully in event_catbus directory.
 VS solution is just a test application for the library.

 ## event_bus.h
-Contains `EventCatbus` class which implements a pool of worker threads where event handling will run.
-Based on 'Active Objects' pattern.
+Contains `EventCatbus` class which incapsulates set of queues and a pool of worker threads where event handling will run.

 ## dispatch_utils.h
 Provide some helper functions and types, mainly `static_dispatch()` and `dynamic_dispatch()` that can be used directly to route events between consumers.